 Two-Dimensional Studio Art 2

-0101310
+Course # 0101310

-10-12
+Grade Level 10-12

-1 year
+Length 1 year

-Creating Two-Dimensional Art, Creating
+Prerequisite Creating Two-Dimensional Art,

-Three-Dimensional Art, Two-
+Creating Three-Dimensional Art,

-Dimensional Studio Art 1, OR Three-
+Two-Dimensional Studio Art 1, OR

-Dimensional Studio Art 1
+Three-Dimensional Studio Art 1

-1
+Credit 1

+Students develop and refine technical skills and create

+2-D compositions with a variety of media in drawing,

-Students develop and refine technical skills and create 2-D compositions with a variety of media in drawing, painting, printmaking, collage, and/or design.
+2-D compositions with a variety of media in drawing, painting, printmaking, collage, and/or design.
 Student artist's sketch, manipulate, and refine the structural elements of art to improve mark-making and/or the organizational principles of design in a composition from observation, research, and/or imagination.
 Through the critique process, students evaluate and respond to their own work and that of their peers.
 This course incorporates hands-on activities and consumption of art materials.